MS in Computer Science

 For a full list of approved courses, see the department website.

 Among the grades received for the five breadth courses, the number of grades of B– must not be greater than the number of grades of B+ or higher.
 No grade lower than B– may be used for graduate credit.
 A minimum grade of B– is required in non-breadth courses.

 There is not foreign language requirement for this degree.

-All MS candidates must complete a master’s project.
-Projects are carried out with the approval and under the supervision of a faculty member.
+While not required, MS candidates may complete a master’s project or thesis.
+Projects are carried out with the approval of, and under the supervision of, a faculty member.
 A master’s project can be expanded into a master’s thesis, which requires two faculty readers.